 And he held the line and he did what the Democrats did.

-He needs to move to get rid of the supermajority and the filibuster, and he needs to start moving legislation forward, and he needs to start saying the people like Lisa Murkowski and McCain and all these other people that voted to repeal in 2015, And then they voted against it when it meant something.
+And he needs to start saying to people like Lisa Murkowski and McCain and all these other people that voted to repeal in 2015 and then they voted against it when it meant something.

-Now those people will pay their own individual price, but you shouldn't have just a handful of people that are literally holding the party hostage and the promises of every other member hostage, the way that it's gone on in the U.S. Senate.
+Now, those people will pay their own individual price, but you shouldn't have just a handful of people that are literally holding the party hostage and the promises of every other member hostage the way that it's gone on in the U.S. Senate.

 And that's not the president's problem.